dbohdan/hicolor/README.md

 Quantizing a PNG file to PNG preserves transparency (but does not quantize the alpha channel).
 Conversion to and from the HiColor format does not preserve transparency.

-The program is written in C with minimal dependencies and builds as a static binary by default.
+The program is written in C with two external dependencies, libpng and zlib, and builds as a static binary.
-It is known to work on Linux (aarch64, i386, riscv64, x86_64), FreeBSD, NetBSD, OpenBSD, and Windows 98 Second Edition, 2000 Service Pack 4, XP, 7, and 10.
+It is known to work on
+Linux (aarch64, i386, riscv64, x86_64),
+FreeBSD,
+NetBSD,
+OpenBSD,
+and Windows 98 Second Edition,
+2000 Service Pack 4,
+XP,
+7,
+and 10.

+The library is a single C99 header file.
+It is designed to be easy to understand and modify at a cost to performance.
+The design makes it unsuitable for real-time graphics.

 ## Known bugs and limitations